 - Coffee: replace half of the plant-based milk with coffee or add instant espresso

-- Peanut Butter: 1-2 tbsp creamy peanut butter
+- Peanut Butter: 1-2 tablespoon creamy peanut butter

-- Pumpkin Spice: 1-2 tsp pumpkin pie spice
+- Pumpkin Spice: 1-2 teaspoon pumpkin pie spice

 What are the best toppings for hot cocoa?

 I adore this vegan hot cocoa as is, but toppings are always a fun addition!
 There are various ingredients to choose from:

 - Caramel sauce

 - A sprinkle of cinnamon